 - Transmission of machine settings: Manage and transmit machine settings to ensure the right setup and maintenance for every machine, as well as work instructions to properly run it, with the goal of avoiding unnecessary downtime.

 - Running Machine Programs: Store and manage programs for running machines, from simple setup sheets to numerical control (NC) or coordinate measurement machine (CMM) programs.

 - Material and production logistics: Supply information about material in circulation (those concerned with work in progress (WIP) or outside of the common storage facilities) so that their transportation activities can be initiated at the right time.

 Integrate quality in the production process through in-process verification.

-- Statistical Process Control (SPC): Statistical Process Control captures data, processes it, and compares it with setpoint values to determine if it is within tolerance.
+- Statistical Process Control (SPC): Statistical Process Control captures data, processes it, and compares it with set point values to determine if it is within tolerance.
 If it is not, then the SPC function can trigger an alarm to warn the relevant stakeholders.
-MES systems should save these captured data points to keep track of their trends and make it available in production to identify and prevent mistakes before they happen.
+MES systems should save these captured data points to keep track of their trends and make them available in production to identify and prevent mistakes before they happen.